NSocrate/NSocrate/README.md

 I'm Ngabo Socrate a full stack developper

 - 🔭 I’m currently working on an "ERP"
-- 🌱 I’m currently learning "React Native"
+- 🌱 I’m currently learning "React Native" and "NestJS"

-I look forward to collaborating with you soon
+I hope to collaborate with you soon

 <!--
 **NSocrate/NSocrate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.